raclettejs/raclette-docs/docs/introduction/what-is-raclette.md

 Ready to build your platform?
 Start with the [Getting Started Guide](/docs/introduction/getting-started) or explore the [API Reference](/reference/raclette-config).

 :::tip Development Philosophy
-Raclette follows the principle: **Common patterns should be effortless, custom logic should be powerful**.
+raclette follows the principle: **Common patterns should be effortless, custom logic should be powerful**.
 We handle the infrastructure so you can focus on what makes your platform unique.
 :::